The Young Foundation

 The Young Foundation is also building alliances and networks with housing stakeholders to increase attention on housing innovation and attract investment, so that ultimately more people have access to safe, secure and affordable homes.

-The first cohort of innovations into the Reimagining Rent programme are:
+The first cohort of innovations into the Reimagining Rent programme began in December 2017 and were:

 - Homeless Rooms – A website to match empty rooms, primarily in exempt supported accommodation flats and houses, to homeless people and sofa surfers.